 It is the Police and Crime Commissioner’s responsibility to set the level of council tax you pay towards policing, known as the precept.

-The total amount of Council Tax you pay will depend on the amounts charged by Surrey County Council, your District Council, Town and Parish Councils (if applicable) and well as the Police.
-Typically, the Police element represents around 14% of the total bill.
+This amount is just part of the total council tax you will pay, that also funds services provided by Surrey County Council, your District Council, Town and Parish Councils (if applicable) and well as the Police and social care levy.

 Police and Crime Plan for Surrey

 The Commissioner’s plan includes ensuring the safety of our local roads, tackling anti-social behaviour and reducing violence against women and girls in Surrey.

 View or search publications including previous council tax leaflets.